futin/appointment-challenge/README.md

 ## Clean-up

-There are also couple of clean-up scripts, which basically wipes whole database created by the project.
+There are also couple of clean-up scripts, which basically wipe the whole database created by the project.

 In order to clean-up local mongodb database, run: